Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law

 Note that \eqref{eq:Fick} would follow readily if the particle motion were diffusive in the usual sense (e.g., well approximated by a random walk).
 However, the microscopic motion in the Lorentz mirror model is far from diffusive: for large $L$ a substantial fraction of vertices lie on closed orbits \cite{BunimovichTroubetzkoy,ElboimGloriaHernandez}; see also Fig.~\ref{f:org}~(a).
 Nevertheless, any particle injected through an external edge necessarily exits through an external edge by construction.
 A full probabilistic understanding of the model---and a rigorous derivation of \eqref{eq:Fick}---appears to be a formidable task.
 We nonetheless expect that, on large scales, the model exhibits universal features that are captured by the idealized coarse-grained model introduced in this Letter.

 \para{The hierarchical model} We follow the tradition of hierarchical models in statistical mechanics \cite{Dyson,BleherSinai,GallavottiKnops,ColletEckmann,BerkerOstlund,GawedzkiKupiainen1980,KaufmanGriffiths,GawedzkiKupiainen1981,GawedzkiKupiainen1982} and introduce a hierarchical version of the Lorentz mirror model, in which coarse-graining is implemented explicitly and is amenable to analysis.
 Our construction is inspired by the multiscale ``slab concatenation'' viewpoint developed for the original Lorentz mirror model in \cite{Lefevere2025}.
+See also \cite{DharRajeshStilck2011} for a similar construction.

 We define the model in dimensions $d=1,2,\ldots$.
 Fix a positive even integer $A_0$.
 A generation-$n$ block ($n=0,1,2,\ldots$) has $A_n:=A_0\,2^{(d-1)n}$ external edges on each of its left and right sides, and horizontal length $L_n:=2^n$.